sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 ```

 That is a lot of output.
 The first thing I would look at in this output are the `Events`.
 This will tell you what Kubernetes is doing.
-From the `Events` section, going from top to bottom.
-The pod was assigned to a node, starts pulling the images, starting the images, and then it goes into this `BackOff` state.
+Reading the `Events` section from top to bottom tells me: the pod was assigned to a node, starts pulling the images, starting the images, and then it goes into this `BackOff` state.

 ```
 Type     Reason     Age               From                                     Message